Setting up network policies for a Sophos XG controller

 - Apply IDS/IPS and web filtering only where needed.
 I limit deep inspection on guest VLANs to avoid user issues.

-Specifics for APX and AP models
+APX and AP model checks

 Verification and testing

-- Check Access Points list.
+- Check the Access Points list.
 The AP should appear as Connected and show firmware and radio status.

 Troubleshooting notes

-- If APs do not appear, confirm they can reach the XG.
+- If the APs do not appear, confirm they can reach the XG.
 Ping the management IP from a device in the same VLAN.

 Concrete example configuration I use